ACCELERATED DEATH BENEFITS RIDERS (ADB)

 Under U.S. Department of Health and Human Services policy, you cannot be forced to collect accelerated death benefits from your life insurance policy before qualifying for Medicaid.
 But if you choose to receive accelerated death benefits, that money could be considered income, which might affect your Medicaid eligibility.

 However, states are now recognizing the secondary market value of life insurance policies and are passing legislation that requires policy owners to sell a life insurance policy to the viatical settlement market if the policy has a face value above $20,000.
 The state of Texas was the first to pass such legislation in June 2013 and 8 additional states have similar legislation pending.
-The purposes of such laws are to lower the financial burden on the state's Medicaid Fund by requiring Medicaid applicants to "spend down" all of their assets before being accepted into Medicaid.
+The purpose of such laws is to lower the financial burden on the state's Medicaid Fund by requiring Medicaid applicants to "spend down" all of their assets before being accepted into Medicaid.

 Once the life insurance company approves an accelerated death benefit claim and makes the payment, you don't have to return the money if the insured's health improves.
-However, filing a false claim is considered fraud in many states and subject to criminal or civil penalties.
+However, filing a false claim is considered fraud in many states and is subject to criminal or civil penalties.

 If the policy owner is not the insured, who is eligible for the accelerated death benefit?